 The DDL2 circuits and CAN communication lines from DLC pins 6, 7 and 14 may be connected to more than one system.
 A short in a DDL circuit or CAN lines connected to a control unit in one system may affect CON-SULT-III access to other systems.
-For a complete DDL circuit layout, refer to GI-52, "Wiring Diagram - Coupe".
+For a complete DDL circuit layout, refer to GI-52, "Wiring Diagram - Coupe" or GI-53, "Wiring Diagram - Sedan".
 For a complete CAN line layout, refer to LAN-29, "Wiring Diagram - CAN SYSTEM -".